christofmuc/KnobKraft-orm/README.md

 ## Prerequisites

-We use [CMake 3.14](https://cmake.org/).
-Make sure to have a recent version of cmake installed.
+We use [CMake 3.18](https://cmake.org/).
+Make sure to have a recent version of cmake installed, the build process fails if it is too old (normally it will say so).

 ## Downloading